 Photo above: Madison County Deputy Mayor Tony White welcomes Follow Me participants into the county building here businesses are opened, marriage licenses secured and court judges rule.

 Photo above: Follow Me into Business participants prepare to tour Madison County Court House.

-This past summer, the African American Chamber provided two-hour workshops and training on Thursdays and/or Fridays in June and 1-hour shadowing and mentoring opportunities for ages 12-15 in July.
-There was also a 4-week computer class during June.
-Transportation was provided by Lane College.
-Coordinators were Mary Weddle and Margaret Kimmins.
+During June and July, the African American Chamber provides two-hour workshops and training on Thursdays and/or Fridays.
+This includes1-hour shadowing and mentoring opportunities for ages 12-15 and paid employment for 16-18 year olds in July.
+In the past, a 4-week computer class has been offered during June.
+Transportation for the City Tour is generally provided by Lane College.
+Program coordinator is Mary Weddle.